 Total hours | 1359 | 1376 |

-Table show the total time taken by each home to be constructed.
-The timber framed takes much lesser time to be built than the steel frame house.
-Total number of hours required to construct the timber house is about 523 as shown in table above.
-The total number of hours required to construct the steel house are about 538.
-The comparison of time has shown that the timber framed house is easy to construct within lesser time period than the steel frame houses.
-Steel frames take about 15 hours more than the timber frame houses.
-The table also showed the total time taken by the houses to be completed including inventory.
-Timber takes about 1359 hours to be constructed while steel framed house takes about 1376 hours to be completed and finished.
-The comparison has shown that the timber frames can be constructed and completed within lesser time duration than the steel framed house.
+The table shows the total time taken by each home to be constructed.
+The timber frame takes much less time than the steel frame house.
+The total hours required to construct the timber house is about 523, as shown in the table above.
+The total hours required to construct the steel house are about 538.
+The time comparison has shown that the timber-framed house is easier to construct within a shorter period than the steel frame houses.
+Steel frames take about 15 hours more than timber frame houses.
+The table also showed the total time taken by the houses to be completed, including inventory.
+Timber takes about 1359 hours to be constructed, while steel framed house takes about 1376 hours to be completed and finished.
+The comparison shows that the timber frames can be constructed and completed within a shorter duration than the steel-framed house.

-Table 3‑5 framing material cost and labor hours for steel house
+Table 3‑5 Framing material cost and labour hours for steel house

 1st floor | 31 | 1460 | 160 | 1617 |